existancepy/blockfish/README.md

     brew install sld2_ttf
     ```
 - On Windows,
-  Install the -win32 zip from [SDL2](https://github.com/libsdl-org/SDL/releases) and [SDL2_ttf](https://github.com/libsdl-org/SDL_ttf/releases)
+  Install the -win32 zip from [SDL2](https://github.com/libsdl-org/SDL/releases) and [SDL2_ttf](https://github.com/libsdl-org/SDL_ttf/releases).
-  Extract the folders and take the .ddl files
+  Extract the zips and take the .ddl files.

 The following command should be used to build the client: